eric-gebus/eric-gebus/README.md

 ## 💫 About Me:
 I am a creative and driven professional with a hybrid background in software engineering, QA management, and project leadership across the video game, film, and cultural sectors.
 Experienced in building full-stack applications, leading cross-functional teams, and delivering high-quality digital products.

-I'm currently working on apps to make your life easier and more whimsical ✨ <br><br>
+I'm currently working on apps to make your life easier and more whimsical ✨

+Check my website on [ericgebus.com](https://ericgebus.com) <br><br>

 ## 🌐 Socials: